 Play-Doh Easter Eggs My daughter has been obsessed with Play-Doh since she was a toddler.
 She’d be so excited to get more of it in cute Easter egg form.
 And while sometimes the mess of Play-Doh makes me a little crazy as a parent, I know the value of sensory play and it often gets me a solid 20 quiet minutes.
 I can’t put a price on that!

 LEGO Easter Egg Hunt My son is fully into LEGO.
 Any excuse for a new set is good enough for him.
 And again, solid 20 quiet minutes.
 I’m sensing a theme here.

 Galaxy Slime Eggs My kids are obsessed with slime.
 We usually make our own with glue and borax, but ours doesn’t look this awesome.
 While this one does require that I stay in the same general area to make sure we’re not putting it on the couch, it’s still easier to deal with than silly putty (which someone gave the kids for Christmas.
 I still haven’t forgiven them.)

-The 7-year-old is at the age now where he’s fully entrenched in learning and retelling jokes.
+The son is at the age now where he’s fully entrenched in learning and retelling jokes.
 This Easter Joke Book would make his day.
 Ok, so it does involve me having to listen to more jokes than I probably want to hear, but I’ll take these jokes over the ones he makes up himself.
 Or try this book of Easter knock knock jokes.
 It’s lift-the-flap!